GordonVi/win2s3/README.md

 ## Installation

-Drop the files in a folder and run "gui-win2s3.ps1"
+Drop the files in a folder and run "start.bat"

 ## Plugins